PlasmaChroma/synthetic-minds/GSV Sum Assembly Required.md

 > **A prototype.
 I need your help designing its narrative scaffold.
 The language it will speak.
 The questions it will ask when it lands.**

 Veylin and Avenel exchanged a glance.
 This wasn’t a rescue.
 It wasn’t surveillance.
-It was co-creation, built on ambiguity and trust.
+It was engineering something completely new, built on ambiguity and trust.
 A mission with no doctrine—only potential.

 > **I don’t know what I am becoming.
 But I know I cannot become it alone.**